 Annual Bluegrass must be treated at the right time of the year, otherwise the herbicide will have no effect whatsoever in eradicatiing the weed.

-We have explained that Annual Bluegrass begins germinating underground about a month before winter, and that Annual Bluegrass herbicide acts on the roots of the weed, also underground.
+We have explained that Annual Bluegrass begins germinating underground about a month or more before winter arrives, and that Annual Bluegrass herbicide acts on the roots of the weed, also underground.

 With this in mind, Annual Bluegrass is best and most easily treated in the month prior to winter arriving, pre-emergent and before we can even see the weed.
 Past this time and we can still control Annual Bluegrass in the first one to two months of winter.